AEW Dynamite preview: The card for Wednesday's Road Rager - Pro Wrestling Dot Net

 The following matches and events are advertised for Wednesday’s “Road Rager” edition of AEW Dynamite television show.

--The Young Bucks vs. Eddie Kingston and Penta El Zero Miedo for the AEW Tag Titles.
+-The Young Bucks vs. Eddie Kingston and Penta El Zero Miedo in a Street Fight for the AEW Tag Titles.

 -Andrade El Idolo vs. Matt Sydal.